Good Passwords Are Hard To Find

 Our brains can only hold so much.
 In this survey, 72% of the 263 participants had difficulty remembering their passwords.
 The result, as we already know, is we reuse and write down passwords.
 There are techniques for remembering passwords, but we can expect to need even more passwords in the coming years.

-2-Step Verification (2 factor or multi-factor authentication)
+2-Step Verification (2-factor / multi-factor authentication)

 This feature provides an additional layer of security in case your password is compromised.
 REMC1 highly recommends that staff, especially administrative and administrative assistant staff, utilize this feature for their Google Account.
 Learn more about this at the Google Account Help Section on Setting up 2-Step Verification, our wiki page, or viewing our video tutorial.